 What is Gochujang?

 Gochujang is a thick, tasty Korean red chili paste made of fermented chili flakes, glutinous rice, soybeans and salt.
-It's sweet, salty and spicy and varies in spice level - from mild to hot!
+It's sweet, salty and spicy and varies in spice—from mild to hot!

-You'll usually find it at Korean grocery stores and it's often packed in a red rectangular tub.
-It's a common Korean ingredient to make dishes like, tteokbokki and more!
-Once it's opened, you can store it in the fridge and it will last for months.
+This paste is available at Korean markets and it's usually packed in a red rectangular tub, commonly used in Korean cuisine to make tteokbokki and more!
+Once it's opened, store it in the fridge and it will last for months.

 Ingredients & Substitutes